List of Top Gun video games: Gulf Crisis

 Top Gun: Gulf Crisis for Java ME was released in 2006.
 Hands-On Mobile (formerly named Mforma) published it.
 It is similar to Sega's After Burner series.

 Top Gun (2007)

 Top Gun was released on October 5, 2007, for PlayStation 2 in Europe only.
 It was developed by Atomic Planet Entertainment, and published by Blast!
 Entertainment Ltd.

 Top Gun (2009)

 Top Gun for iOS was released in 2009.
 In 2011, it was ported to PlayStation Portable.
 It was developed by Freeverse Inc., and published by Paramount Digital Entertainment.
 The game was revealed by Freeverse Inc. over a month before the release.
 It is similar to Sega's After Burner games.
 It uses accelerometer to pilot the plane around and touch firing controls.
 The plot involves the Miramar Top Gun School featuring cartoon versions of the film characters Maverick, Iceman, and Viper.
+It was later released on PSP.

 Top Gun 2

 Top Gun 2 for iOS was released on August 19, 2010.
 It was developed by Freeverse Inc., and published by Paramount Digital Entertainment.
 It is similar to Sega's After Burner series.